by Matt Walton R.TCMP, R.Ac

 So, as you can hopefully see, when we turn the “Liver Blood” system back online, we return the vitality to the other aspects further downstream.
 Practitioners triangulate an imbalance of the Liver through symptoms such as disturbing dreams, an irregular menstrual cycle, and cracking joints.
 With correct diagnosis, all of these strengthen in a short period of time.
 These are akin to the advanced gardener detecting what is going on in the roots of a plant by examining the state of the leaves (you can probably tell this is my favourite metaphor).
 Yet because of the Systems Thinking nature of Chinese Medicine, one symptom alone will not necessarily point to a Liver imbalance, it is only when they are taken together can they form a Pattern of Disharmony.
 This is what Chinese medicine diagnoses and treats – never diseases which curse us for life, simply syndromes of imbalances.
 The coolest part is that the cure for these “diseases” is implicit in their names: to correct a “Liver Blood Deficiency” pattern, we must simply replenish Liver Blood and the system returns to vitality.

 Since the classic texts, Chinese Medicine was never concerned with the exact (ex. microbial) cause of diseases, as it never attempted to isolate the totality of the world.
-It saw this endeavor as fruitless, since all of our natural world exists interdependently.
-Rather, it observed the natures of the diseases by their characterization and personality of symptom progression.
+It saw this endeavor as fruitless, since all of our natural world exists interdependent lyrics and chose to work with it at this level.
+It observed the natures of the diseases by their characterization and personality of symptom progression.
 It then categorized and treated them accordingly, focussing on the successful treatment from the underlying root causes, and not through treating isolated symptoms.
 No symptoms exist in isolation.
 Thus, from the ground up this medical system results in a radically different model from our current one – which warrants respect and deeper understanding.
 This is especially true today, as modern environmental/ecology studies agree on the interdependent nature of Nature itself.
-Yet all too often, and for whatever reason, these theories (of interconnection) do not carry over to the practice modern conventional medicine, which instead tends to clings to a primitive, outdated mechanistic model.
+Yet all too often, and for whatever reason, these theories (of interconnection) do not carry over to the practice modern conventional medicine, which instead tends to cling to a primitive, outdated mechanistic model.
 On the other hand there is much to be excited about: new, complex and increasingly wholistic fields are emerging such as “Psychoneuroimmunology” – the study of the psychological and nervous system’s complex relationship with the immune system (even my spell checker did not mark that as an unknown word!).

 OUR BODY, OUR EARTH